Anting County, Jiading District, Shanghai, China

 No matter how high your garage is, we’ve got covered!

-How Tall Should my Garage Be to Accommodate a Car Lift?
+How Tall Should My Garage Be to Accommodate a Car Lift?

 When trying to decide if your garage is high enough to install a lift, two main factors come into play.
 First, there is the clearance beneath the vehicle, which is determined by the desired working position.
 If you spend a lot of time working under your car, being able to stand up straight is always the better option.
 A person of average height would need between six and seven feet to ensure a comfortable working position and sufficient maneuvering space.
 Still, keep in mind that this is the distance between the garage floor and the bottom of the vehicle.
 Some lifts use a car’s lifting points (2-post lifts), and on others, the car sits on its wheels (4-post lifts).